Shanyu-Yun/GC-LAB/README.md

-This is the graphics experiment code
+This is a computer graphics lab at South China University of Technology.